| An Essay on

 which shall in general be included in the arts and crafts class whose

 exploration will not take place until a later occasion.
+Gather the statistical data relating to industrial

 establishments either by asking the owners or directors or, if information